sleepywndud/sleepywndud.github.io/content/index.md

 ---

-This website is an archive of all the notes, questions, and tutorials I made for myself, my juniors, my mentees, or my friends for NCEA Level 2 and 3 Calculus, Mathematics and Statistics.
+Ni Brain Too Sht (NBTS) is an archive of all the notes, questions, and tutorials I made for myself, my juniors, my mentees, or my friends for NCEA Level 2 and 3 Calculus, Mathematics and Statistics.

 This page is publically available for anyone to edit [here](https://github.com/sleepywndud/sleepywndud.github.io).